NirantK/nirantk.github.io/docs/writing/fig-for-devs.md

 You can, but it's difficult and perhaps needs a lot of thinking cycles and internal conviction.

+### Cheat code: Higher Education

-One of the things higher education e.g. MS/PhD/MBA helps is change 2 of these at a time e.g. you might get into a PhD program which changes your function and industry both.
-Or a MS abroad program which changes your function and geography.
+MS/PhD/MBA helps folk change 2 of these at a time:

+1. You might get into a PhD program which changes your function and industry both
+2. MS abroad program which changes your function and geography
+3. MBA program which changes your industry (e.g. IT services to consulting) and geography (e.g. India to US)

 ## Clarity Helps a Lot